theDIG95/theDIG95.github.io/_posts/2018-08-12-profiling.md

 print("Total execution time is: ", end_time - start_time)
 ```

-This gives us the wall clock time of execution of the code.
+This gives us the wall-clock time of execution of the code.
 Besides this we can use `%time` of the `IPython` terminal to measure the execution time.

 ```python